KL0010/POS_IMS/README.md

 Domain address can be changed by changing the applicationUrl in launchSettings.json, found in POS_IMS/Properties/launchSettings.json.<br />
 <b>One and only one Super Administrator is created on first entry to AspNetUserRoles table</b>, which is triggered when first user is created.<br />
 System can have many Administrators. <br />

-Email validation and 2FA login hasn't been implemented yet.
-This feature will be rolled out after 21/7/2024. <br /> <br />
+Trilio is used to send emails and SMS.
+Email address validation and 2FA login must be changed. <br />
-<b>Note: Receipts table to Sales relationship will be added in final phase of POS construction.</b>
+1. Go to POS_IMS/Models/EmailHelper and change SendGrid API key (line 13).
+Then change the email address that is libked to it (line 15). <br >
+2. Go to POS_IMS/Areas/Account/Login.cshtml and change Trilio init to your Trilio credentials. <br />
+3 .
+Got to POS_IMS/Areas/Account/LoginWith2fa.cshtml and change init values your Trilio credentials <br /><br />
+Currently, the system sends 2 identical 2FA message.
+One when login in and the other on deletion of the token.
+Next update will change the 2nd SMS to state token has been deleted.

 Technical and User documentation for Authentication and Authorisation will be available after the 31/7/2024, when component has been fully rolled out. <br /><br />
 IMS construction will begin after POS construction has been completed.